apilayer/currencylayer-API/docs/features.md

 Please be aware that Exchange Rate data for certain currencies may not be available for each requested day (e.g. Bitcoin was only introduced in 2009).

-## Requesting Specific Currencies (available to all users)
+## Specifying Output Currencies (available to all users)

-For both Live and Historical Rates, you may request specific currencies by appending the `currencies` parameter followed by any available 3-letter Currency Codes (divided by commas) of your choice.
+For both Live and Historical Rates, you may request a specified selection of currencies by attaching the `currencies` parameter followed by any available 3-letter Currency Codes (divided by commas) of your choice.

-The `currencies` parameter is supported by each of the API's Endpoints (except for Single-Conversion, more info below), may be combined with JSONP callbacks, and has no limits in size.
+The `currencies` parameter is supported by each of the API's Endpoints (except for Currency Conversion Endpoint, more info below) and has no limits in size.

 **Example Query:**